-Using myself as an instance, a typical day goes like this;
+Using myself as a case study, a typical day goes like this;

 I create my to do list and schedule my more important tasks.
 I plan to start my day off with some writing, then just as I come into the office I get a consuming phone call from family or a friend.
 Dropping that, I find myself dragged into resolving somebody else’s problems, and for the rest of the day I’m putting out other people’s fires and trying to solve problems that are just popping up out of no where.
 Just like that my well laid plans go up in flames!

 Many of us start out our days with a pretty good plan, and a resolve to make the best of our time, but in reality our well meaning intentions are usually short lived.